Amsterdam Merit Scholarship (AMS)

 The scholarship is highly competitive; there are approximately five scholarships available for Humanities students.

-- Hold a non-EU/EEA passport and not be eligible for support under Studiefinanciering, the Dutch system of study loans.
+- You hold a non-EU/EEA passport and not be eligible for support under Studiefinanciering, the Dutch system of study loans.

-- Be new to the UvA.
+- You are new to the UvA.
 An AMS will not be awarded to candidates who are applying for a second Master's programme at the UvA.

-- Have not been granted another scholarship in addition to AMS.
+- You have not been granted another scholarship in addition to AMS.
 Please notify the UvA if you have been awarded and have accepted another scholarship.

 - Minimum GPA, comparable to:

 - 3.7 (USA)